-But I’ll be honest: there were times when my Nespresso didn’t quite live up to the hype.
+But I'll be honest: there were times when my Nespresso didn't quite live up to the hype.
 Some days, it tasted a little bitter.
-Other times, too weak or watery.
+At other times, it is too weak or watery.

 And I started wondering… is this really the best it can taste?

-Quick Answer: How to make your Nespresso taste better
+Quick Answer: How to make Nespresso taste better

 If your Nespresso isn't tasting as good as you'd like, don't worry.
 These tips are easy, effective, and totally worth it.